parse-community/docs/_includes/js/geopoints.md

 To limit the results using distance, check out `withinMiles`, `withinKilometers`, and `withinRadians`.

 It's also possible to query for the set of objects that are contained within a particular area.
-To find the objects in a rectangular bounding box, add the `withinGeoBox` restriction to your `%{ParseQuery}`.
+To find the objects in a rectangular bounding box, add the `withinGeoBox` restriction to your `Parse.Query`.

 ```js
 var southwestOfSF = new Parse.GeoPoint(37.708813, -122.526398);